How European enterprises are deploying, scaling, and governing AI in the era of the EU AI Act — a strategic market analysis for 2026.

 Consumer privacy expectations and shrinking margin tolerance for AI investment with uncertain ROI timelines.

-What is preventing European enterprises from moving AI from pilot to production
+What is preventing European enterprises from moving AI from pilot to production (analytical synthesis of public research)

 EU AI Act, GDPR, sector-specific regulations (DORA, MDR) create overlapping compliance requirements that slow deployment decisions.